critical thinking skills child

 Example 2: A Book Report.
 Your son is comparing two characters in a novel.
 He needs to gather data on their actions, dialogue, motivations, and how other characters react to them.
 His “prediction” is his thesis about which character is more heroic, and the “data” is the textual evidence he uses to support his claim.
 He’s analyzing their strengths and weaknesses, just like a sports analyst.

-In both cases, they are learning to identify relevant variables, gather information, and organize it in a logical way.
-These are the building blocks of every good argument and every sound decision.
+In both cases, they’re learning to identify relevant variables, gather information, and organize it in a logical way.
+Here are the building blocks of every good argument and every sound decision.

 Weighing the Evidence: Critical Thinking in Action

 Once you have the data, the real work begins.
-This is where critical thinking comes alive, and it’s a huge focus at Dade Schools.
+Here’s where critical thinking comes alive.
 It’s not enough to know Nueraji has 10 wins and Crosbie has 8.
 You have to ask deeper questions.
 Who did they fight?
 Were those opponents strong?
 Did one fighter have an off night?
 This is synthesis and evaluation—higher-order thinking skills.

 The Common Mistake: Letting Bias Cloud Judgment